fasiha/kanjiwild/README.md

 James Heisig and the University of Hawaiʻi Press, as the author and publisher of *Remembering the Kanji*, have copyrights on the English keywords.
 These are included here without permission in `data.js`.
 Any use of this tool requires licensing from James Heisig or his publisher.

-This tool is heavily indebted to the D3.js, underscore.js, and PureCSS projects.
+This tool is heavily indebted to the D3.js, underscore.js, XRegExp, and PureCSS projects.

 The software portions of this tool are released by Ahmed Fasih into the public domain.
 See `LICENSE`.